strategy-coach/workspaces-host/README.md

 ## Conventions

+- All packages managed by Homebrew are in `/home/linuxbrew/.linuxbrew` and if you're scripting anything use that absolute path unless `$HOMEBREW_PREFIX` is available in that context.
 - We use `$HOME/.local/bin` for binaries whenever possible instead globally installing them using `sudo`.
 - We use `direnv` and per-directory `.envrc` to help manage secrets and